THE COOL ROUTE

-The cruising ground is one of the most attractive globally and stretches from Cork in the South of Ireland to Western and Northern Ireland on to Western Scotland and then to the Faroe Islands and up to Tromso in Western Norway.
-Learn more »
+The Cool Route Cruising Ground, described in the International Yachting Press as the World’s Most Adventurous Cruising Ground, is one of the most attractive coastlines globally and stretches from Cork, in the South of Ireland to Western and Northern Ireland, on to Western Scotland and then to the Faroe Islands and to Tromso, in Western Norway.

-The objective of the Cool Route Project is to strengthen the market reach and customer base for SMEs in remote communities, develop an exclusive product package to attract high end customers, develop a joint marketing strategy and ICT solution and design a marketing model focusing on “place based” development opportunities for a very wide range of tourism, activity holidays, cultural and heritage attractions, local produce, crafts, restaurants and marine services.
-If you have any small business along the route, which could benefit from increased marine based tourism , we want to hear from you.
+The objective of the Cool Route Project , co-financed by the Interreg Northern Periphery and Arctic Programme was to strengthen the market reach and customer base for SMEs in remote communities, develop an exclusive product package to attract high end customers, develop a joint marketing strategy and ICT solution and design a marketing model focusing on “place based” development opportunities for a very wide range of tourism, activity holidays, cultural and heritage attractions, local produce, crafts, restaurants and marine services.

 Consult a Navionics Chart to view all areas of the route

-The route is covered by a number of Cruising Guides.
+The Cool Route is covered by a number of Cruising Guides.

 For The Irish Cruising Guides covering all of the Island of Ireland please visit the website of our Associate Partner The Irish Cruising Club.